tahakiller99/IMDb-Bot-for-Telegram/README.md

 - **Top250.json:** This file is utilized for creating the `/top250` command section.
 It contains information about the IMDb Top 250 movies, including their titles, years, and IMDb IDs.
 The bot reads this file to provide users with a curated list of top-rated movies.

-Feel free to explore these files if you are interested in the internal workings of the MovieBot application.
+Feel free to explore these files if you are interested in the internal workings of the Bot application.

 ## Installation